Tom Borrill's Blue Ribbon Apple Pie

 Brush the top of the pie with the remaining egg wash.
 You can also cut out a shape of an apple or other decoration with the remaining pie crust and place on top.
 (Just don't cover the slit!)

 Pre-heat the oven to 450 degrees.
 Place the pie on a baking sheet large enough to catch any juice that may spill over.
-(As much as you try to seal the edge well, some always seems to leak out!)
+(As much as you try to seal the edge well, some always seems to leak out from somewhere!)

 Bake the pie at 450 degrees for 20 minutes, then reduce the heat to 400 degrees and continue to bake for another 30 minutes.
 At this point, you will want to start testing the apples.
 Take the pie out and, through the slit, try piercing the apples with a sharp knife.
-There should be some resistance, but they shouldn't feel too hard or raw.
+There should be some resistance, but they shouldn't feel too crisp.

-If the apples don't feel done, return to the oven and test again in 5-minute increments.
-Tom's warning: "They go from undercooked to applesauce real fast!" so keep testing every 5 minutes.
-When testing, if the apples look dry, use a turkey baster or cup with a lip (such as a creamer) to drizzle some of the sugar juice into the pie through the slit.
+If the apples don't feel done, return to the oven and keep testing every 5-6 minutes.
+Tom's warning: "They go from undercooked to applesauce real fast!"
+When testing, if the apples look dry, use a turkey baster or cup with a lip (such as a creamer) to drizzle some of the reserved sugar juice into the pie through the slit.

-It should take about an hour total baking to bake the pie, give or take depending on your apples.
+It should take about an hour total baking to bake the pie, a little more or less depending on your apples.

 Storing: